Install a processor and heat sink

 To prevent the processor from falling out of the retainer after it is inserted, keep the processor-contact side up and hold the processor-retainer assembly by the sides of the retainer.

-If there is any old thermal grease on the processor, gently clean the top of the processor using an alcohol cleaning pad.NoteIf you are applying new thermal grease on the top of the processor, make sure to do it after the alcohol has fully evaporated.
+If there is any old thermal grease on the processor, gently clean the top of the processor using an alcohol cleaning pad.NoteIf you are applying the new thermal grease on the top of the processor, make sure to do it after the alcohol has fully evaporated.

 If you are replacing a processor: